-1. Chief complaint noted either before HPI or as part t of introductory sentence 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student No Chief complaint Chief complaint Chief complaint clear noted mentioned and accurate to the situation 2.
-HPI starts with clear par tient introduction including g patient's age, sex, pertinen t active medical problems and reason for admission 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student No introductory Intro included cc most Intro painted a clear sentence pertinent information picture of patient 3.
-HPI is organized so that t chronology of important events is clear 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student The sequence of events The sequence of major The sequence of all was unclear events is clear events is clear 4.
-The PMH, FH, SH, and ROS include only elements related to active medical pro- oblems 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Information has no clear Information Information completely connection to the active adequately describes and concisely describes medical problems the patient's active all active problems medical problems PHYSICAL EX AM AND DIAGNOSTIC ST UDY RESULTS 5.
-Begins with a general s tatement: 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student General statement poor Mostly clear general Succinct general 5 or missing statement statement creating clear

-Presents all vital signs (and growth parameters if patient is a child if applicable): 6.
-1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the incoming 4th year expected of an incoming 3rd year at the level of an graduation target incoming 3rd year student incoming 4th year student student student Vitals inappropriately VS & growth All vitals signs/growth incomplete parameters mostly parameters given complete

-7. Includes a targeted physical exam stating the positive and negative findings that distinguish the diagnoses under consideration and any other abnormal findings
+1. Chief complaint noted either before HPI or as part of introductory sentence 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student No Chief complaint Chief complaint Chief complaint clear noted mentioned and accurate to the Hoted situation 2.
+HPI starts with clear pa I tient introduction including patient's age, sex, pertinen t active medical problems 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student graduation target student Student student Student No introductory Intro included cc most Intro painted a clear sentence pertinent information picture of patient t chronology of important picture of patient at chronology of important 4.
+To F. Davis and a disc 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student The sequence of events The sequence of major The sequence of all was unclear events is clear events is clear related to active medical pro- 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Information has no clear Information Information completely connection to the active adequately describes and concisely describes medical problems the patient's active all active problems medical problems PHYSICAL EX AM AND DIAGNOSTIC ST UDY RESULTS 5.
+Begins with a general: 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student General statement poor Mostly clear general Succinct general or missing statement statement creating clear picture of patient 6.
+Presents all vital signs (a and growth parameters if pa tient is a child if applicable): 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the expected of an incoming 3rd year at the level of an incoming 4th year graduation target incoming 3rd year student incoming 4th year student student student Vitals inappropriately VS & growth All vitals signs/growth incomplete parameters mostly parameters given p / complete 1 22.2 3 7.
+Includes a targeted phys sical exam stating the positi ve and negative findings that at distinguish the diagnose es under consideration and any other abnormal finding gaa 1 - BELOW what is 2 - Expected of an 3 - Not yet performing 4 - Targeted for an 5 - Designated as the .
+DELOTE WHAT IS • incoming 4th year graduation target expected of an Incoming 3rd year at the level of an expected of an incoming 3rd year incoming 3rd year student at the level of an incoming 4th year = - graduation target expected of an incoming 3rd year student student incoming 4th year student student graduation target